 Reverb is a very important tool in mixing.
 It makes your songs more natural-sounding, spacious, and bigger.
-You can use reverb not only on drums but on vocals, guitars, keyboards, etc.
+You can use reverb not only on drums but also on vocals, guitars, keyboards, etc.

 But drums require a little different approach when it comes to reverb.
 Also, the way you add reverb on drums depends on what type of drums you use.